Should I be breastfeeding one side at a time?

-Many breastfeeding mothers ask me how long their baby should feed at each breast?’
+Many breastfeeding mothers ask how long their baby should feed at each breast?

-I believe the confusion has come about because historically, there have been a lot of regimented ideas about breastfeeding, where feeds were limited to a certain length of time on each side, and mothers were told to swap over to the second breast after a certain period.
+The confusion seems to have come about because historically, there have been a lot of regimented ideas about breastfeeding, where feeds were limited to a certain length of time on each side, and mothers were told to swap over to the second breast after a certain period.

 There are many old school ideas mixed in with the new, and the sad thing is, a lot of those old ideas had no basis of evidence and were merely old wives tales.

-Before I make a blanket statement about whether it can be useful to offer one breast or two breasts, it would be good to talk about what happens when your baby comes to the breast to feed.
+Before any blanket statement is made about whether it can be useful to offer one breast or two breasts, it would be good to talk about what happens when your baby comes to the breast to feed.